Latest work: design leadership

 Results

-Refreshing Journals in the main repository
+Leading design: refreshing Journals in the main repository

 A screenshot of a web-page for a journal pre 2023.
 The page is sparse, blocky, and looks outdated.
 Statistics and content are hard to find for sighted readers.